 One of the most important things you can do in digital marketing is ensuring that your website shows up high in Google’s search results.
 Thanks to the last few algorithm updates, this requires more than having good content and an excellent link profile.
-Your site also has to load quickly.
+Your site also has to load quickly and provide good core web vitals.
 This is especially true since the 2021 Google Page Experience Update.

 An Overview of Google’s Speed Ranking Factor

 Google first made page loading speed a ranking factor back in 2010, but for many, this went mostly under the radar until 2018, when the company announced that mobile loading speeds would be ranked as well.
 By the time 2020 arrived, site owners were discovering that loading speeds not only affected ranking but also their pages’ ability to convert browsers into buyers.
 Now, in 2021, the same trends are continuing.
 In fact, some are referring to Google’s latest update as the “page speed algorithm update.”

 Despite this, page speed is not the only factor that is considered important to Google.
 In fact, the company itself is referring to the update as the “page experience update.”
 Along with speed, it covers a variety of other aspects of how users experience pages on your website.

 What is Google’s Latest Update Really Looking For?

 Some of the key factors Google considers are referred to by very unclear names in the company’s own parlance.
 For example, it refers to loading times as “largest contentful paint,” and visual stability as “cumulative layout shift.”
 Needless to say, this sends webmasters looking for something more understandable.
 In plain English, Google is looking for a list of factors that make visiting a webpage more enjoyable for users.

 Mobile-friendliness, HTTPS security, a lack of pop-ups and interstitials (ads that appear between pages), fast loading, interactivity and visual stability are all mentioned by experts as core vitals in the new update.